NB: running series in italics.

 Asociación Argentina and the Asociación Amateur; and from 1931 to 1934

 in the Asociación and the Liga.
-Moreover, between 1967 and 1984 Argentina
+These are all included.
+Alumni's total

 For more detailed info, check the file on Argentine champions.